Idazoxan

 Idazoxan (INN) is a drug which is used in scientific research.
-It acts as both a selective α2 adrenergic receptor antagonist, and an antagonist for the imidazoline receptor.
+It acts as both a selective α2-adrenergic receptor antagonist, and an antagonist for the imidazoline receptor.
 Idazoxan has been under investigation as an antidepressant, but it did not reach the market as such.
 More recently, it is under investigation as an adjunctive treatment in schizophrenia.
-Due to its alpha-2 receptor antagonism it is capable of enhancing therapeutic effects of antipsychotics, possibly by enhancing dopamine neurotransmission in the prefrontal cortex of the brain, a brain area thought to be involved in the pathogenesis of schizophrenia.
+Due to its α2 receptor antagonism, it is capable of enhancing therapeutic effects of antipsychotics, possibly by enhancing dopamine neurotransmission in the prefrontal cortex of the brain, a brain area thought to be involved in the pathogenesis of schizophrenia.

-Alzheimer's research
+Research

+Alzheimer’s disease

-Mice treated with idazoxan, which blocks the α2A receptor which regulates norepinephrine, behaved similarly to control animals despite still having amyloid-beta plaques in the brain, as a proof-of-concept experiment that dramatically reduced Alzheimer's pathology and symptoms in two mouse models, potentially offering an immediate treatment for this devastating disease.
+Mice treated with idazoxan, which blocks the α2A-adrenergic receptor, behaved similarly to control animals despite still having amyloid-beta plaques in the brain, as a proof-of-concept experiment that dramatically reduced Alzheimer's disease pathology and symptoms in two mouse models, potentially offering an immediate treatment for this devastating disease.